 Irrigated agriculture is dependent on an adequate water supply of usable quality.
 The water quality used for irrigation is essential for the yield and quantity of crops, maintenance of soil productivity and protection of the environment.
 For instance, the physical and mechanical properties of the soil, example soil structure (stability of aggregates) and permeability are very sensitive to the type of exchangeable ions present in irrigation waters.
 Gupta and Gupta (2000) reported that not all water is suitable for irrigation.
 The suitability of water for irrigation purposes depends upon the constituents of the soil to be irrigated.
-Particular water may be harmful for irrigating another crop or soil, but the same water may be useful for irrigating another quality of irrigation water:
+Particular water may be harmful for irrigation of a particular crop or soil, but the same water may be useful for irrigating another crop or soil.
+The following parameters are very important as they affect the quality of irrigation water: